-Please contact Kristen Gisondi, Communications Specialist, to share your experience or story idea.
+Please share your experience or story idea.
 This information will only be used to contact you regarding your story.
 We will not share or publish this information without your consent.

 Feel free to attach a photo or a written document in the email.

 Single mother of three loses 50 pounds through medical exercise program.

 Marshae Young had an active lifestyle growing up, when she took weight lifting classes in high school and was a cheerleader.
 Her life changed dramatically in 2014, however, when the birth of her first child meant Marshae had limited free time, and her focus turned away from exercise.
 It wasn’t long before Marshae’s sedentary lifestyle caught up with her, and she began experiencing debilitating back pain.

 At just 28 years of age, Marshae was diagnosed with a herniated disk, a condition in which the soft, jelly-like center of a spinal disk pushes through a crack in the tough exterior casing of the spine, causing pain, numbness and weakness.

 When the pain grew unbearable, Marshae sought care at the SBL Center for Interventional Pain, where she was prescribed biannual epidural shots to manage her pain— an alternative to addictive prescription medications.

 Interventional Pain Specialist Ragai Mitri, MD, explained that excess weight and inactivity can contribute to the prolonged effects of herniated disks.
 “Lack of movement caused my weight gain, which caused my back pain.
 So I needed to lose weight to improve, but I had limited knowledge about how to properly work out,” Marshae recalled.
 “It felt like the two things were moving against each other.”